-\begin{rem} {\rm Let $p\co E\to M$ be a fibration where base $M$ and fiber $F$ are oriented Poincar\'e duality spaces, and $M$ is connected.
+\begin{rem} Let $p\co E\to M$ be a fibration where base $M$ and fiber $F$ are oriented Poincar\'e duality spaces, and $M$ is connected.
 It is known that the signature of $E$ depends only on $M$ and $H^n(F;\QQ)$ with the intersection form and the action of $\pi_1(M)$, where $n$ is half the formal dimension of $F$.
 (If the formal dimension of $F$ is not even, the statement remains correct in the sense that the signature of $E$ is zero.)
-I am told by Andrew Ranicki that this is \cite[Thm.
-2.7]{LueRa1992}, to be used with rational coefficients; and that in the case of a fiber bundle where base and fiber are closed manifolds, the work of W. Meyer \cite{Meyer72} can be used.
-The conclusion from this is that part (i) of proposition~\ref{prop-uv} has more radical variants: for example $\kappa_t(\sL_{n+k})$ comes from the cohomology of a covering space of $B\haut_\star(W)$.
-From this point of view, it might seem that section~\ref{sec-conhoto} with its emphasis on $\partial W$ is superfluous.
+I was told by Andrew Ranicki that this is \cite[Thm.
+2.7]{LueRa1992}, to be used with rational coefficients; and that in the case of a fiber bundle where base and fiber are closed manifolds, the work of W.~Meyer \cite{Meyer72} can be used.
+A very transparent proof of this fact can be found in \cite{Rovi}.
+The conclusion from this is that part (i) of proposition~\ref{prop-uv} has more radical variants: for example $\kappa_t(\sL_{n+k})$ comes from the cohomology of $B(\pi_0\haut_\partial(W_{g,1}))$, a.k.a.~cohomology of the discrete group $\pi_0\haut_\partial(W_{g,1})$.
+From this point of view, it might seem that section~\ref{sec-conhoto} with its emphasis on $\partial W_{g,1}$ is superfluous.
 But there is part (ii) of proposition~\ref{prop-uv}, too.
-I cannot think of a way to take $\partial W$ out of that.
-Therefore section~\ref{sec-conhoto} could be essential after all. } \end{rem}
+It is not easy to take $\partial W_{g,1}$ out of that.
+Therefore section~\ref{sec-conhoto} could be essential after all. \end{rem}

-\begin{rem} {\rm Manifold calculus wants to say that $\emb_\partial(W_z,W_z)$ is computable.
-If we take that seriously then we might ask whether it was really necessary to use the Galatius-RandalWilliams results on parameterized surgery \cite{GalRW2012}, \cite{GalRW2014} in the proof of theorem~\ref{thm-pmain}.
-Tentative answer: manifold calculus gives a pointillistic picture of $\emb_\partial(W_z,W_z)$, and with that picture it is not easy to understand the composite map